 A Road Trip to Nagarjuna Sagar Dam from Hyderabad

-We started around 9:30 am in the morning and reached there by 1:30 pm, driving slowly and enjoying the scenery on the way, stopping at places to take pictures and have a cup of tea.
+We started around 9:30 am in the morning from Hyderabad and reached there by 1:30 pm, driving slowly and enjoying the scenery on the way, stopping at places to take pictures and have a cup of tea.
 The road is nice but has villages on both sides so drive carefully as there is no divider on the state highway.

 Take the Nehru Outer Ring road and use Exit 12 towards Ibrahimpattnam on Saidabad road ( Google gives more than one route please follow the one we took as it is good and safe and shortest) that will lead you straight to Nagarjuna Sagar Dam, and the Haritha Vijay Vihar Hotel is right on the bank of the reservoir.
-Total distance between Hyderabad and Nagarjuna Sagar Dam is about 180 KM and can be covered easily in 3-4 hours depending on traffic conditions.
+The total distance between Hyderabad and Nagarjuna Sagar Dam is about 180 KM and can be covered easily in 3-4 hours depending on traffic conditions.
 We stayed at Haritha Vijay Vihar hotel that must have seen very glorious days some time back as the building still looks magnificent and at one point of time it would have been beautiful.
-It has huge lawns, playing area, gym, pool etc, and on first looks appears a great place to stay.
+It has huge lawns, playing area, gym, pool, etc, and on first looks appears a great place to stay.
 We have visited Nagarjuna Sagar earlier while coming back from Srisailam Shiva temple, but that was a blink and you miss kind of visit, this time we stayed for 2 nights.
-You can cover most of the surroundings areas in one day but since we were planning to take full advantage of Christmas holidays so stayed for 2 nights.
+You can cover most of the surrounding areas in one day but since we were planning to take full advantage of Christmas holidays so stayed for 2 nights.

-“Great Location, bad maintenance, lousy service and pathetic food”
+“Great Location, bad maintenance, lousy service, and pathetic food”

 There is a staircase from the garden that will take you right to the bank of the reservoir and I noticed some more birds there, most interesting was an Eagle who forced this little cormorant to abandon its place and captured it.
 I guess humans are slowly corrupting birds for seats of power!
-Also be careful when you are venturing down as this is a wooded area and it seems the hotel is dumping all its waste including discarded broken glass here as I found heaps of trash right from the boundary of hotel till the edge of reservoir.
-I wonder if senior people in APTDC are aware of this practice of throwing trash in open wooded area.
+Also, be careful when you are venturing down as this is a wooded area and it seems the hotel is dumping all its waste including discarded broken glass here as I found heaps of trash right from the boundary of the hotel till the edge of the reservoir.
+I wonder if senior people in APTDC are aware of this practice of throwing trash in the open wooded area.

 Other Posts in this series: